Take the Scenic Detour 🛣

 Castle Exterior

 There are also some stunning outdoor terraces and balconies with gorgeous views of the surrounding mountains and forest.
 Furnishings and paintings authentic to the times can be found throughout the rooms.
 There’s even a creepy dark tunnel under the castle lit only with candles that you pass through on your way out.
-Make sure at least someone in your group has a phone charged enough to use the flashlight, because it is DARK down there!
+Make sure at least someone in your group has a phone charged enough to use the flashlight, because it is DARK down there and the candles don’t quite do it!

 Outside, you’ll be able to see how the castle was built as an extension of the natural sandstone outcropping.
 And you can walk through the garden, and get some great photos of the castle itself, unobstructed by trees.